-Figure 3.
-Installing the H2TU-C-231 List 3E into a Shelf
+Figure 4.
+Installing the H2TU-C-202 List 3E

-When installing an H2TU-C-231 in a chassis, be sure to wear an antistatic wrist strap.
+When installing an H2TU-C circuit card, be sure to wear an antistatic wrist strap.
 Avoid touching components on the circuit board.

-To comply with the intrabuilding wiring requirements of GR-1089 CORE, Section 4.5.9, the shields of the ABAM-type cables that connect the H2TU-C-231 List 3E DSX-1 output ports to the cross-connect panel must be grounded at both ends.
+To comply with the intrabuilding wiring requirements of GR-1089 CORE, Section 4.5.9, the shields of the ABAM-type cables that connect the H2TU-C DSX-1 output ports to the cross-connect panel must be grounded at both ends.

-- Align the H2TU-C with the enclosure slot guides and slide the unit in.
-Push the unit back until it touches the backplane card-edge connector and the retaining latch on the front panel opens. - 2 Place your thumbs on the front panel and push the H2TU-C into the card-edge connector until the retaining latch closes.
-This indicates that the card is properly seated.
+- 1 Align the H2TU-C with the enclosure slot guides and slide the unit in until it touches the backplane card-edge connector. - 2 Place your thumbs on the H2TU-C front panel and push the H2TU-C into the card-edge connector until it snaps into its seated position.

-Installation LTPH-TP-1004-02, Issue 2
+Installation LTPH-TP-1005-02, Issue 2